georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

 20. Copy the generated code snippet from the Test Recorder into the `assertions` section in your `newBookPage.js` and name the function `iSeeEditButton`. - TODO: Update

-    Assign the generated snippet to the variable `var editButton =`. - TODO: Update const instead of var
+    Assign the generated snippet to the variable `const editButton =`.

 21. Below, add an expect statement: